ChienKangLu/readingnote/design_patterns/structural_patterns/structural_patterns_adapter.md

 ## Intent

-Convert the interface of a class into another interface clients expect.
+- Convert the interface of a class into another interface clients expect.

+- What if you want to use a class that belongs to a third party app, but it doesn't fit with your app because of incompatible interfaces.
+The adapter pattern provides a way for classes to work together that normally wouldn't be able to.

 ## Motivation